fujitake/vantiq-related/vantiq-apps-development/1-day-workshop/docs/eng/5-02_AppBuilder.md

 * Split the stream by groups.
 * Used prior to activities that need to be handled by a specific group (not by event), such as `Dwell`, `ComputeStatistics`.
+* By splitting the stream, the resources used are distributed, resulting in load balancing.

 <img src="../../imgs/02_AppBuilder/slide17.png">